minhduc29/E-Teams/README.md

 ## How to use
 - A full user guide, instruction, usage and update like the one in the website
 ---
+#### To-Do
+- Like normal to-do apps.
+This is where you can take note and make to-do list.

+- Click the ADD TO-DO button and create your to-do list.

+- The length of your to-do must be more than 1 character.

+- You can delete your to-do list after that if you want by clicking the X button.
+---
 #### Account
 - You must have an account to use this website.
 Register and login are very simple.